How Much Will Medicare Cost In 2025?

 Cost For Medicare Part A (Usually $0) + Your Medicare Part B Premium which is $174.60 for 2024 + Your Annual Part B Deductible of $240 + Cost of your monthly Medicare Advantage or Medicare Supplement Premium ($90 - $130) and your Medicare Part D Monthly Premium ($35-$45 Average Cost in Arizona) = Your Monthly Cost for Healthcare.

-Every individual is different and has different needs and levels of protection that they believe suits them the best.
-As strictly a ballpark guesstimate suita fair monthly budget for someone new to Medicare will be around $320 - $330 a month.
-This figure includes your Monthly and Annual Medicare Part B premiums, a Medicare Supplement Plan N or G, and your monthly Medicare Part D (Prescription Drug Plan premium).
+Individuals differ in their needs and the level of protection they believe best suits them.
+As a ballpark estimate, a fair monthly budget for someone new to Medicare will be around $320-$330 per month.
+This figure includes your Monthly and Annual Medicare Part B premiums, your Medicare Supplement Plan N or G premium, and your monthly Medicare Part D (Prescription Drug Plan) premium.
 This figure does not take into account any medications you may be taking.

 MEDICARE PART A PREMIUM

-Medicare Part A is the portion of Medicare that pays for Hospitalization.
-This is what we have all paid in Medicare and Social Security taxes over our working career.
-Most people who have worked at lease 10 years full time will not pay this premium.
-If you are a spouse who was a stay at home spouse and did not work enough to earn 40 creditable hours you may still be entitled to Part A at no cost because of your spouses work history.
-If you have any question you can find the answers to most questions by setting up your Social Security Profile/Account at www.ssa.gov contact your local Social Security office.
+Medicare Part A is the portion of Medicare that covers hospitalization.
+This is what we have all paid in Medicare and Social Security taxes over our working careers.
+Most people who have worked at least 10 years full-time will not be subject to this premium.
+If you are a stay-at-home spouse who did not earn enough to meet the 40 creditable hours requirement, you may still be entitled to Part A at no cost because of your spouse's work history.
+If you have any questions, you can find answers to most by setting up your Social Security Profile/Account at www.ssa.gov or by contacting your local Social Security office.

 MEDICARE PART A DEDUCTIBLE

-Even though Medicare does not have deductibles like we have all been used to over the years, there is a Part A deductible that everyone new to Medicare needs to be aware of.
+Although Medicare does not have deductibles as we have become accustomed to, there is a Part A deductible that everyone new to Medicare should be aware of.
 Anytime you are admitted to the Hospital and you stay overnight, there is a Medicare Part A Deductible of $1,676.
-This deductible is good for 60 Days, if you are admitted to the hospital again after the 60 Day Period, you will be charged for another deductible.
-Even though $1,676 is very expensive, it is still a little bit less than the nightly average for a Hospital stay in the US.
-There is good news though if you choose a Medicare Supplement the majority of Medigap plans cover 100% of the Part A Deductible.
-If you choose a Medicare Advantage Plan you will have a low to $0 premium each month, however, Medicare Advantage Plans will not pay for the Part A Deductible
+This deductible is valid for 60 days.
+If you are admitted to the hospital again after 60 days, you will be charged another deductible.
+Although $1,676 is very expensive, it is slightly less than the average daily cost of a Hospital stay in the US.
+There is good news, however: if you choose a Medicare Supplement plan, most Medigap plans cover 100% of the Part A Deductible.
+If you select a Medicare Advantage Plan, you will have a low to $0 premium each month; however, Medicare Advantage Plans will not pay for the Part A Deductible.

 MEDICARE PART B ANNUAL DEDUCTIBLE

 The annual Part B Deductible is a charge that everyone must pay, regardless of the type of Plan they have.
-If you enrolled in Medicare Part B, you will have an Annual Deductible that is just $257 for 2025.
-That means that the first $257 you have each Plan Year for covered healthcare expenses you will pay out of pocket.
-This can include Part A, Part B, Part C or Part D. After you have met the $257 Deductible, Medicare will begin paying their 80% share for covered Services (Medicare Part A & Medicare Part B), as will your Medicare Part D Prescription plan.
+If you enrolled in Medicare Part B, you will have an Annual Deductible of $257 for 2025.
+This means that for the first $257 in covered healthcare expenses each Plan Year, you will pay out of pocket.
+This can include Part A, Part B, Part C, or Part D. After you have met the $257 Deductible, Medicare will begin paying its 80% share for covered Services (Medicare Part A & Medicare Part B), as will your Medicare Part D Prescription plan.

 MEDICARE PART B MONTHLY PREMIUM

-Medicare Part B is the part of Medicare that covers your Doctors Bills, Office Visits, Lab Work, Diagnostics such as X-Ray's MRI, CT Scans, etc. For 2025 the Monthly Part B premium is $185.00.
-EVERYONE who is enrolled in Medicare has to pay this amount, unfortunately it is non-negotiable.
-It does not matter if you have Original Medicare (Medicare Part A and Part B), A Medicare Advantage Plan (Medicare Part C) or Original Medicare with a Medigap (Medicare Supplement) plan.
+Medicare Part B is the part of Medicare that covers your Doctors' Bills, Office Visits, Lab Work, Diagnostics such as X-rays, MRIs, CT Scans, etc. For 2025, the Monthly Part B premium is $185.00.
+EVERYONE who is enrolled in Medicare must pay this amount; unfortunately, it is non-negotiable.
+It does not matter if you have Original Medicare (Medicare Part A and Part B), A Medicare Advantage Plan (Medicare Part C), or Original Medicare with a Medigap (Medicare Supplement) plan.
 Most people have this charge automatically deducted from their monthly Social Security check.
 If you defer receiving your Social Security Benefits for a few years, you can set this up as an automatic charge to your Checking or Savings Account, a monthly charge to a Credit Card, or you can be billed directly by Medicare each quarter.

 MEDICARE PART B ADDITIONAL CHARGE

 Most people will not pay any additional charges for their Monthly Medicare Part B Deductible.
-But, if you are a high wage earner, you may be subject to paying an additional Part B charge.
+But if you are a high-wage earner, you may be subject to paying an additional Part B charge.
 This is based on your Income and salary.
 Social Security and Medicare have access to your IRS Tax Records.
-You will be notified by Medicare and Social Security if you are facing any of these additional charges.
+Medicare and Social Security will notify you if you are facing any of these additional charges.

 MEDIGAP PLAN G MONTHLY PREMIUM

-In this section I show the charge for Medicare Supplement/Medigap Plan G as it is the most comprehensive and has the highest monthly premium for Medicare Supplements.
+In this section, I present the charge for Medicare Supplement/Medigap Plan G, as it is the most comprehensive and has the highest monthly premium among Medicare Supplement plans.
 If you did not choose to have a Medicare Supplement, you should use this section for your Medicare Advantage Monthly Premium if you have one.
-In Arizona a new male Medicare beneficiary will pay $130 - $150 for a Plan G and a new female Medicare beneficiary will pay $95 - $110 each month for a Plan G.
+In Arizona, a new male Medicare beneficiary will pay $130- $150 per month for Plan G, and a new female Medicare beneficiary will pay $95-$110 per month for Plan G.

 MEDICARE PART D MONTHLY PREMIUM

 Medicare Part D is the part of Medicare that covers prescription medications.
-The lowest cost monthly premium in Arizona is $7.50 per month and the high end is $105 per month.
+The lowest monthly premium in Arizona is $7.50, and the highest is $105.
 These are just the Part D Monthly Premiums and do not include the cost of any medications.
-I used an average of $30 for the purposes of creating the worksheet.
-Once you have decided on a Part D Plan you can use the exact cost figures.
+I used an average of $30 to create the worksheet.
+Once you have decided on a Part D Plan, you can use the exact cost figures.

 THE BOTTOM LINE COSTS IF YOU CHOOSE A MEDICARE ADVANTAGE PLAN

-You will spend most likely spend $185.00 per month as long as your plan has a Prescription Drug Plan included with it.
-However, you will be responsible for any/all office co-pays and you will pay your 20% for all Medicare approved charges throughout the year.
-All Medicare Advantage Plans have include MOOP (Maximum Out-of-Pocket) expenses.
-This will vary from $3,000 - $8,500 annually depending on your plan.
-And, you will have to use your plans network of Doctors and Hospitals whenever you need treatment or services.
+You will likely spend $185.00 per month as long as your plan includes a Prescription Drug Plan.
+However, you will be responsible for all office copayments, and you will pay your 20% share of all Medicare-approved charges throughout the year.
+All Medicare Advantage Plans include MOOP (Maximum Out-of-Pocket) expenses.
+This will range from $3,000 to $8,500 annually, depending on your plan.
+You will have to use your plan's network of Doctors and Hospitals whenever you need treatment or services.

 Most new Medicare Beneficiaries will pay around $345 per month for a Medicare Supplement Plan G to go with Original Medicare and a Medicare Part D Prescription Drug plan.
 Plan G is the best and most comprehensive Medigap plan available.
-With a Plan G Medicare Supplement, they will cover the 20% of all costs you are responsible for.
-There are no Co-pays, no out-of-pocket expenses aside from any prescription medications.
+With a Plan G Medicare Supplement, they will cover 20% of all costs you are responsible for.
+There are no copayments and no out-of-pocket expenses, aside from prescription medications.
 You can see any doctor and use any hospital in the United States.
 There are no MOOP expenses.
-Basically, your MOOP is the total cost of your monthly premiums which will be around $1,740 per year + The $257 Medicare Part B Annual Deductible.
+Basically, your MOOP is the total cost of your monthly premiums, which will be around $1,740 per year + the $257 Medicare Part B Annual Deductible.

 REMEMBER TO ITEMIZE YOUR TAXES

 Once you turn 65, you can deduct 100% of your Healthcare Costs on your taxes each year.
-The only thing you must do is to use the "Long Form" and itemize your Deductions.
-ANything you pay for Premiums, Deductibles, Prescriptions, OTC Supplies, Doctor Visits, Hospital Costs, Physical Therapy, Occupational Therapy and In-Home services are 100% Deductible.
+The only requirement is to use the "Long Form" and itemize your Deductions.
+Anything you pay for Premiums, Deductibles, Prescriptions, OTC Supplies, Doctor Visits, Hospital Costs, Physical Therapy, Occupational Therapy, and In-Home services is 100% Deductible.